letsencrypt/boulder/docs/acme-divergences.md

 Boulder supports POST-as-GET but does not mandate it by default for requests that simply fetch a resource (certificate, order, authorization, or challenge).
-This behavior is configurable with a flag: Let's Encrypt's Staging environment does mandate POST-as-GET, while the Production environment does not.
+Neither the Let's Encrypt's Staging nor Production environment mandate POST-as-GET.

 ## [Section 6.6](https://tools.ietf.org/html/rfc8555#section-6.6)